-Demographic shifts over the past two decades have made the Houston metro area one of the most ethnically and religiously diverse areas in the nation.
-Interfaith efforts like the Dinner Dialogues are one way in which Houstonians are responding to that diversity and working diligently to promote dialogue and education.
-Interfaith Ministries for Greater Houston both hosts dialogues and provides resources to groups hoping to host their own dialogues.
+Demographic shifts over the past two decades have made Houston one of the most ethnically and religiously diverse metropolises in the nation.
+Interfaith Ministries for Greater Houston (IMGH) has embraced the city’s diversity to promote dialogue and education in their interfaith work.
+Most famously, IMGH regularly hosts “Dinner Dialogues” and provides resources to groups hoping to host their own dialogues.

-Until 2007, Interfaith Ministries for Greater Houston used the Amazing Faith Dinner Dialogue Kit to structure the Dinner Dialogues program.
-The kit was created by, a non-profit of the same name as Roy Spence’s book, The Amazing Faith of Texas.
-Using this model, each participant receives a Dinner Dialogue card that includes a question about his or her faith, such as: Group or public worship is an important element of religious practices.
+Until 2007, IMGH used the Amazing Faith Dinner Dialogue Kit to structure the Dinner Dialogues program.
+The kit was created by a non-profit of the same name as Roy Spence’s book, The Amazing Faith of Texas.
+Using this model, each participant receives a Dinner Dialogue card that includes a question about their faith, such as: “Group or public worship is an important element of religious practices.
 Do you participate in communal worship or other kinds of spiritual activities?
-What role do these events play in your life?
-After the person reads their question to the group, people are invited to answer in a way that fosters listening and appreciation (rather agreement or disagreement) and refrains from comparing and contrasting his or her own experience to what has already been said.
-Personal stories and metaphors are emphasized over facts or opinions.
-After the structured part of the evening, guests are given free time to engage in more social and spontaneous sharing.
-At this time, people often exchange contact information to keep in touch with each other.
+What role do these events play in your life?”
+After the person reads their questions to the group, people are invited to answer in a way that fosters listening and appreciation (rather agreement or disagreement) and refrains from comparing and contrasting his or her own experience to what has already been said.
+Personal stories and metaphors are emphasized over values or opinions.
+After the structured part of the evening, guests freely engage in discussions about faith, forming friendships that often last beyond the event.

 For brief reflections from participants about their experience, see http://sharedbeliefs.blogspot.com/2011/10/amazing-faiths-projects-dinner.html.
 (Interfaith Ministries of Greater Houston, 2011).
 Accessed 21 August 2015.